 Pygmy Mouse Lemur is the world’s smallest primate.
-Its head and body are less than two and a half inches long, though slightly more than twice it’s the tail length.
-The length of their body is 1.5 cm (2.5 inches), the length of a tail is 1.6 cm.
+Its head and body are less than two and a half inches long, though slightly more than twice its tail length.
+The length of their body is 1.5 cm (2.5 inches), and the length of the tail is 1.6 cm.
 These threatened nocturnal lemurs live in the dry forests of western Madagascar and rarely leave the forest.

 The pygmy mouse lemur (Microbes myoxinus), also known as Peters’ mouse lemur or dormouse lemur, is a primate weighing only 43-55 grams (1.5-1.9 oz); This is the second largest of the mouse lemurs.
 Its dorsal side is of a brownish-brown color and the creamy-white vent lives in dry thin forests.

 Pygmy mouse lemur measures approximately 12-13 cm (4.7–5.1 inches) (length of the head).
-Its small size and nocturnal nature made it difficult to identify for more than a century and were rediscovered in the Kirindi forest of western Madagascar in the 9th century.
+It’s small size and nocturnal nature made it difficult to identify for more than a century and was rediscovered in the Kirindi forest of western Madagascar in the 9th century.

 Lemur rests during the day and has a tendency to sleep in the open, which increases the risk of predation; Although sleeping alone, the danger has been reduced somewhat.
 It can also use the abandoned nests of Cockrell’s giant mouse Lemur (Mirza Coccarelli).